Below are some of the frequently asked questions that we are asked. Please click on a question to reveal the answer.

 The charitable donations made through the Foundation are related to the success of the investments held by Wittington – the business has continued to grow and therefore the donations to charity have also grown.
 The Foundation spends the income it receives every year.

-When we receive your application we check to see that all the information we need has been included - if so, it is logged onto our database and you are sent an acknowledgement letter within 4 weeks.
+When we receive your application we check to see that all the information we need has been included - if so, it is logged onto our database and you are sent an acknowledgement email immediately if you applied online or a letter within 4 weeks if your application was submitted via post.
 If your application is not complete then we contact you to ask for additional details.

 Once you have received an acknowledgement letter there will be no further contact until we write to you with a decision (unless we have additional questions for clarification, in which case we will let you know).
-Please allow up to 12 weeks from the date of your acknowledgement letter to receiving notice of an outcome, this is because we receive thousands of applications a year and they are reviewed in order of receipt in order to be fair to everyone.
+Please allow up to 4 months from the date of your acknowledgement letter / email to receiving notice of an outcome, this is because we receive thousands of applications a year and they are reviewed in order of receipt in order to be fair to everyone.
 Although it will "go quiet" at this stage, you are not forgotten!

 Yes!
 Willard Garfield Weston was a Canadian businessman who moved to the UK with his family in 1932.
 He was the creator of Associated British Foods and established the Foundation in 1958 with an endowment – a donation of family-owned company shares.
 As a result, the Foundation is still the ultimate controller of Associated British Foods today.
 See About Us for further information.